Celebrations, fireworks taking place in Ottawa despite air quality concerns

 The Vancouver Fraser Port Authority cited rising costs for cancelling its fireworks display last year, and said the move is now permanent.

-Around Ontario, including in Niagara Falls and Pembroke, shows are being cancelled because of the impacts from ongoing wildfires.
+Around Ontario, including in Niagara Falls and Pembroke, shows are being cancelled because of the effects from ongoing wildfires.

 Fresh off a firework ban during St-Jean-Baptiste Day celebrations last weekend, the party will be particularly muted in Quebec, where wildfires are still raging out of control and fire bans remain in place.